erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 title: Does School Kill Creativity
 date: 2017-05-09
 draft: false
-tags: teaching education school creativity
+tags: teaching education school creativity kids maths science arts
 comments: true
 toc: ul
 description: Do schools undermine our creativity?
 What should we do about it?
 Inspired by Sir Ken Robinson’s famous TED talk, I will share my thoughts based on what I learnt about education and creativity.